chanmini-kavinya/chicago-crime-mapreduce/README.md

 ## About the Dataset

-This project uses the [Chicago Crimes - 90 Days (2024)](https://www.kaggle.com/datasets/carolinaaaaaaa/chicago-crimes-90-days-2024) dataset from Kaggle, which has been expanded to include one year's worth of police reports, covering the period from **2023-05-05 to 2024-05-03**.
+This project uses the [Chicago Crimes - 90 Days (2024)](https://www.kaggle.com/datasets/carolinaaaaaaa/chicago-crimes-90-days-2024) dataset from Kaggle, containing one year's worth of police reports, covering the period from **2023-05-05 to 2024-05-03**.
 The data contains detailed records of reported crimes in the city of Chicago over this time frame.

 ## Directory Structure